Franziska-Schmitt-th-ab-de/lidar-semantic-segmentation/README.md

 My individual model responsibility was **ResNet34**.
 I also contributed to shared parts of the project, including:

 - adaptation and implementation of the **ResNet34-based encoder-decoder segmentation architecture**
-- label-tool development and data loading
+- labeling the data and data loading
 - training-pipeline development
 - metric collection and result visualization
 - dataloader visualization